Yu-amd/kaiwo-PoC/examples/README.md

 2. **Production Deployment**: Use examples as templates for production deployments
 3. **Advanced Configuration**: Explore advanced features and optimization options
 4. **Community Contribution**: Share your custom examples and improvements
-5. **Phase 4 Preparation**: Prepare for enterprise-grade features and multi-cluster support
+5. **Enterprise Deployment**: Deploy Phase 4 features for production enterprise environments

 ---

-**Explore the evolution of AI workload orchestration - from basic scheduling to ML-driven intelligence!** 🚀🧠
+**Explore the evolution of AI workload orchestration - from basic scheduling to enterprise-grade intelligence!** 🚀🏢

 For questions, issues, or contributions, visit our [GitHub repository](https://github.com/silogen/kaiwo-poc) or check the [complete documentation](../README.md).